 As discussed throughout Chapter 2, the three Northern Waterfront subareas-Fisherman's Wharf, Northeast Waterfront, and South Beach-share a similar architectural character and land use history.
 The historic finger piers and bulkhead buildings of the Embarcadero Historic District are defining elements that span all three subareas.
 The subareas are further united by key features of the Northern Waterfront public realm-an active transportation network and a pedestrian promenade that begins along Jefferson Street in Fisherman's Wharf and ends at the San Francisco Giants ballpark.
 The roadways and promenade connect a well-used necklace of parks and plazas envisioned in the 1997 Waterfront Plan, but the necklace is not quite complete.
 Of particular note, this Waterfront Plan calls for a new Ferry Plaza on the Bay side of the Ferry Building to create a major civic gathering place for the throngs of ferry passengers, market shoppers, and visitors that use this area every day.
+Because the area contemplated for the new Ferry Plaza includes the leased premises under the Ferry Building Ground Lease, the Ferry Building tenant must be integrally involved with the Ferry Plaza design and development process.
 This Waterfront Plan also promotes further improvements to enrich the public realm along the Northern Waterfront, particularly along the west side of the Embarcadero to serve more neighborhood users and relieve overcrowding along the Embarcadero Promenade.